 And if you have access to a bank account in New Zealand, that’s even better.

 Many banks in New Zealand don’t charge you when you withdraw from their ATM network, so you can make as many withdrawals as you need completely fee free.
-Simply use Wise to transfer money into your account at the mid-market rate, and benefit from cheap and easy access to your money for your whole trip.
+Simply use Wise to send money to New Zealand at the mid-market rate, and benefit from cheap and easy access to your money for your whole trip.